-Utility class providing easy access to the attributes of a file in a Helix Core depot.
-Each df.depot_file -> aString

-P4::DepotFile object contains summary information about the file, and a list of revisions df.each_revision { |rev| block } -> revArray

-(P4::Revision objects) of that file.
+Utility class providing easy access to the attributes of a file in a Helix server depot.
+Each P4::DepotFile object contains summary information about the file, and a list of revisions (P4::Revision objects) of that file.
 Currently, only the P4#run_filelog() method returns an array of P4::DepotFile objects.